konfiger/konfiger-jvm/docs/index.md

 | public boolean isTrimmingValue() | Check if the stream is configured to trim entry value, true by default
 | public void setTrimmingValue(boolean trimming) | Change the stream to enable/disable entry value trimming
 | public String getCommentPrefix() | Get the prefix string that indicate a pair entry if commented
 | public void setCommentPrefix(String commentPrefix) | Change the stream comment prefix, any entry starting with the comment prefix will be skipped.
-Comment in KonfigerStream is relative to the key value entry and not relative to a line.
+Comment in KonfigerStream is relative to the key value entry and not relative to a line.he key value entry and not relative to a line.
+| public void setContinuationChar(char continuationChar) | Set the character that indicates to the stream to continue reading for the entry value on the next line.
+The follwoing line leading spaces is trimmed.
+The default is `\`
+| public char getContinuationChar() | Get the continuation character used in the stream.

 ### Konfiger